OmegaExtern/gmod-login-system/README.md

   input_go.click();
 })();
 ```
-Once you login, you may notice `You are connected as 'root' with no password...` error which appears at the very bottom of the page; you can ignore this message (hide it using AdBlock or by writting JS that will inject into page with Tampermonkey), in fact you should (otherwise if you wish to have a password, you will need to update constant variable `DATABASE_PASSWD` [here](https://github.com/OmegaExtern/gmod-login-system/blob/master/Constants.php#L11)).
+Once you login, you may notice `You are connected as 'root' with no password...` error which appears at the very bottom of the page; you can ignore this message (hide it using AdBlock or by writing JS that will inject into page with Tampermonkey), in fact you should (otherwise if you wish to have a password, you will need to update constant variable `DATABASE_PASSWD` [here](https://github.com/OmegaExtern/gmod-login-system/blob/master/Constants.php#L11)).

 ### Importing a database
 1. Click on `phpMyAdmin` logo on the upper-left, click on `SQL` tab.